25 free crochet borders and crochet edging patterns

 23. Free Whipsiddery border crochet pattern

-Here's another amazing pattern from crochet designer Dedri Uys, which features an incredibly detailed and elegant design that is made up of cleverly arranged simple stitches, as well as some lovely textured popcorn stitches too!
+Here's another amazing pattern from crochet designer Dedri Uys, featuring an incredibly detailed and elegant design.
+It's made up of cleverly arranged simple stitches, as well as some lovely textured popcorn stitches too!